 On the other hand, if you believe your tax rate will be lower in the future, deferring taxes from the current year to be paid in the future might make sense for you.

-A Decent-Sized SEP-IRA “Catch”
+A Decent-Sized SEP IRA “Catch”

-One big point to understand about SEP-IRAs: The IRS has built-in a rule to make sure employers don’t benefit from this option disproportionately to their employees.
+One big point to understand about SEP IRAs: The IRS has built-in a rule to make sure employers don’t benefit from this option disproportionately to their employees.

 So if you have employees you pay, you’ll need to contribute the same percentage for them as you do yourself.

 To max out the benefit for yourself you might want to make the maximum 25% contribution.
-Just remember that will increase your total payroll costs by 25% since each employee will get the same benefit level.
+Just remember that it will increase your total payroll costs by 25% since each employee will get the same benefit level.

-Getting Started with Your SEP-IRA or Solo 401k
+Getting Started with Your SEP IRA or Solo 401k

-With research and a little effort you can educate yourself on SEP IRA and Solo 401k options to determine which retirement plan makes the most sense for you.
+With research and a little effort, you can educate yourself on SEP IRA and Solo 401k options to determine which retirement plan makes the most sense for you.

 If you are a DIY investor you can then open an account with a brokerage like Fidelity, TD Ameritrade, or similar.
 They’ll explain which paperwork to complete and how to get the account both opened and funded.
 Then you just need to decide how best to invest then execute the steps for your retirement investing plan.

-But, if you are like many business owners who prefer to focus on running and growing their business, letting professionals help in other areas that make sense, you might want to engage with a fiduciary financial advisor to talk about your retirement planning needs.
+But, if you are like many business owners who prefer to focus on running and growing their business, letting professionals help in other areas that make sense, you might want to engage with a fee-only fiduciary financial advisor to talk about your retirement planning needs.